pztrick/DjScript/README.md

 ### What is DjScript?

 `djscript` is a Python package for using **RapydScript** in your Django application.
-This package installs NodeJS/npm/RapydScript in an isolated virtual environment and includes utilities for writing RapydScript `*.pjs` files in your web application.
+This package installs NodeJS/npm/RapydScript in an isolated virtual environment and includes utilities for writing RapydScript `*.pyj` files in your web application.

 ### What is RapydScript?